SimonKerner/rnn-music-generator/README.md

 ## How to run this project:

 <p>
-  To run this Jupyter Notebook you can simply use one of the links bellow:
+  To run this Jupyter Notebook you can simply use one of the links below:
 </p>

 Interactive Notebook: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/SimonKerner/rnn-music-generator/main?labpath=music_generator.ipynb)